Small Business Saturday gives shoppers the opportunity to buy local products - NewsBreak

 Related

 RAPID CITY, S.D.
-(KOTA) - South Dakota’s population continues to increase and so are the needs for future water sources.
-With frequent drought conditions and water becoming unsustainable, Western Dakota Regional Water System held their second annual conference Tuesday.
+(KEVN) - South Dakota’s population continues to increase and so are the needs for future water sources.
+With frequent drought conditions and water becoming unsustainable, Western Dakota Regional Water System held their second annual conference today.
 WDRWS gathered in New Underwood to discuss the future water needs of communities in the Black Hills.

 South Dakota’s MMIP: group formed to search within minutes when community member is missing